-- Use the UP

-and DOWN buttons, as necessary, to highlight the desired option, then press the ENTER ⊕ button. - If KOER is selected, an advisory message shows on the Scan Tool's display. - If KOEO or Continuous Memory is selected, an "instructional" message shows on the Scan Tool's display. - Turn the ignition OFF, then back ON.
-Press the ENTER ⊕ button.
+- Use the UP and DOWN buttons, as necessary, to highlight the desired option, then press the ENTER button. - If KOER is selected, an advisory message shows on the Scan Tool's display. - Start and warm the engine to normal operating temperature, then press the ENTER ← button.
 Proceed to step 3.

-- A "One moment please" message displays while the test is in progress. - If the Scan Tool fails to link to the vehicle's computer, a "Communication Error" message shows on the Scan Tool's display. - Ensure your vehicle is OBD2 compliant.
+- If KOEO or Continuous Memory is selected, an "instructional" message shows on the Scan Tool's display. - 3.
+A "One moment please" message displays while the test is in progress. - If the Scan Tool fails to link to the vehicle's computer, a "Communication Error" message shows on the Scan Tool's display. - Ensure your vehicle is OBD2 compliant.
 See VEHICLES COVERED on page 5 for vehicle compliance verification information.

-- Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - Press the ENTER button to continue. - If the Scan Tool cannot link to the vehicle's computer after three attempts, the message "Contact Technical Support" displays. - Press the M button to return to the Main Menu. - Turn the ignition off, and disconnect the Scan Tool. - Contact Technical Support for assistance. - If the KOER Test was selected, and the vehicle's engine is not running, an advisory message shows on the Scan Tool's display.

-- Press the SYSTEM MENU (§) button to return to the System Menu. - If the KOEO Test was selected, and the vehicle's engine is running, an advisory message shows on the Scan Tool's display. - Press the SYSTEM MENU (S) button to return to the System Menu. - The vehicle must not be running to perform this test.
+- Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - Press the POWER/LINK 母▷o button to continue. - If the Scan Tool cannot link to the vehicle's computer after three attempts, the message "Contact Technical Support" displays. - Press the SYSTEM MENU (§) button to return to the System Menu. - Turn the ignition off, and disconnect the Scan Tool. - Contact Technical Support for assistance. - If the KOER Test was selected, and the vehicle's engine is not running, an advisory message shows on the Scan Tool's display. - Press the SYSTEM MENU (s) button to return to the System Menu. - If the KOEO Test was selected, and the vehicle's engine is running, an advisory message shows on the Scan Tool's display. - Press the SYSTEM MENU (§) button to return to the System Menu.